Hugo Juhl: After Nazi takeover

 After the NSDAP came to power, the manufactory was not immediately affected by the boycott on Jewish businesses because of the 'Aryanisation'.
 However, Jewish business people were systematically displaced from the German industry branch.
 Given the political change within the country, Juhl's youngest daughter Hannah and her husband Dr. Fritz Bender had already emigrated to the Netherlands in the beginning of the 1930s.
 From 1938 onwards, the manufactory and other buildings in Bielefeld were sold to the brothers Theodor and Georg Winkel; in between the health condition of Juhl became worse and he died in June 1939 from kidney failure.
 After his death, both his wife Klara and their elder daughter Mathilde flew to Amsterdam to join Hannah and her husband in order to escape the Nazi Regime.
 However on 10 May 1940 Nazi Germany invaded the Netherlands.
 On 3 July 1940, Klara, Hannah, Mathilde and the daughter of Hannah and Fritz Bender chose to commit suicide.
 Fritz Bender was the only one who survived his family by fleeing on a rowing boat in the North Sea to England.
 From there he flew to Canada where he stayed till his death.
-While he was in an internment camp in Canada, he learned from the Red Cross that his family had passed away.
+While he was in an internment camp in Canada, he learned from the Red Cross that his family had died.